GoogleChrome/web.dev/src/site/content/en/blog/nfc/index.md

 Web NFC is limited to NDEF because the security properties of reading and writing NDEF data are more easily quantifiable.
 Low-level I/O operations (e.g.
-ISO-DEP, NFC-A/B, NFC-F) and Host-based Card Emulation (HCE) are not supported.
+ISO-DEP, NFC-A/B, NFC-F), Peer-to-Peer communication mode and Host-based Card Emulation (HCE) are not supported.

 Examples of sites that may use Web NFC include:
 - Museums and art galleries can display additional information about a display